F.A.Qs & Common Concerns

 Is this right for me?

-Squarespace is perfect for any small business owner, entrepreneur, or blogger who doesn't have a an IT team to help keep all the technical stuff up to date, but still values clean modern design.
-If you have a large business with complex IT requirements, databases, or lots of dynamic content, a Squarespace website is probably not the right fit for you.
+Squarespace may not be perfect for everyone, but it is ideal for any small business owner, entrepreneur, or blogger who doesn't have an IT team to help keep all the technical stuff up to date but still values clean, modern design.
+If you have an enterprise with complex IT requirements, databases, or lots of dynamic content, a Squarespace website may not be the right fit.

 Aren’t there free options?